 - In November 2012, the City engaged two consultants concurrently to evaluate TPGC operations, make recommendations for TPGC improvements and equipment purchases, and provide other consulting services as needed.
 The first consultant was paid \$152,438 and the second consultant was paid \$64,541 for these services during the period November 2012 through November 2014.
-Regarding the selection of these consultants, we noted that: - o The City did not solicit bids or proposals through a documented competitive selection and negotiation process prior to hiring and paying the consultants for their services.
+Regarding the selection of these consultants, we noted that: - The City did not solicit bids or proposals through a documented competitive selection and negotiation process prior to hiring and paying the consultants for their services.
 According to City personnel, the City selected the first consultant because the consultant lived near the TPGC, was familiar with the property, and City personnel believed the consultant was qualified to perform the services.
 A memorandum dated November 14, 2012, from the then City Manager to the Mayor and City Council indicated that the City selected the second consultant based on a recommendation from the first consultant.
-As described in Finding 31, the City purchasing policies did not adequately address purchases of services during the period these consultant services, the City had limited assurance that it received the desired services at the lowest price commensurate with acceptable quality. - Although we requested, City personnel did not provide us records evidencing that the City had executed a written contract for the intended services with either of the two consultants.
+As described in Finding 31, the City purchasing policies did not adequately address purchases of services during the period these consultant services were acquired.
+Without appropriate competitive procurement of consultant services, the City had limited assurance that it received the desired services at the lowest price commensurate with acceptable quality. - Although we requested, City personnel did not provide records evidencing that the City had executed a written contract for the intended services with either of the two consultants.
 Absent properly executed contracts that specify the rights and responsibilities for both parties, the services to be provided, the fees for such services, and the consequences for nonperformance, there is an increased risk that the City may not receive the desired services or pay the intended price for the services received. - On September 17, 2013, the City Council approved a design-build contract totaling \$100,000 for the construction of two restrooms for the TPGC.
-Rather than procure the design-build services using a competitive selection process as required by State law and City policies, City personnel recommended the contract to the City Council based on recommendations from a TPGC consultant and an architect employed by the City on another project.
+Rather than procure the design-build services using a competitive selection process as required by State law and City policies,9 City personnel recommended the contract to the City Council based on recommendations from a TPGC consultant and an architect employed by the City on another project.

 City records, including a memorandum from the consultant to the City and a memorandum from the Director of Parks and Recreation to the then City Manager, indicated that the consultant provided the recommended contractor with technical drawings of the restrooms and that, based on the drawings, the contractor prepared a proposal for design-build restrooms.
 The consultant compared the contractor's proposal to costs in a Miami-Dade County contract for prefabricated modular restrooms and calculated a cost savings of \$13,691.
-The contractor's proposal was
+The contractor's proposal was reviewed by the architect and submitted to the City along with a suggestion from the architect that the City not bid the project due to the expense of providing bid documents (e.g., drawings, specifications) to the public and the risk of inexperienced contractors responding to the bid.